 About the Doctor of Philosophy degree

-The PhD in Sustainability engages scientists and leaders in research to investigate the urgent sustainability challenges of this century.
+The PhD in Sustainability, offered only on ASU’s Tempe campus, engages scientists and leaders in research to investigate the urgent sustainability challenges of this century.

 The flexible, interdisciplinary nature of the program allows students to focus on problems of interest to them, drawing upon relevant knowledge from a variety of disciplines.